rubillos/ByeByeMeta/README.md

 * Cleans up the HTML significantly
 * Provides a navigation bar for quickly getting to any portion of any year.
 * Removes duplicate entries.
-* Provides a method for omiting specific posts.
+* Provides a method for omitting specific posts.
 * You can see "Memories" - posts with today's month and year by appending "?memories" to the URL.

 ## <a name="data"></a>Getting your data from Facebook